-A two gallon hand sprayer or five gallon backpack sprayer can be used for spot spraying weeds or applying other pesticides.
+A two-gallon hand sprayer or five-gallon backpack sprayer can be used for spot spraying weeds or when applying other pesticides.

 Basic de-thatchers can be inexpensive attachments to riding mowers or it could just be an aggressive hand raking of the lawn.
 De-thatching is basically the act of roughing up the lawn to remove some of the dead grass and thatch, allowing air and water to better penetrate the surface.

 Pitchfork style hand-aerators are available to relieve compaction of very small areas.

 Some have solid tines and just poke holes while others are hollow tined and capable of removing cores.
 It's probably not worth it for a homeowner to own a large motorized aerator.
 A lawn care company should be able to provide the service for a reasonable price.
 If the thatch is under control, aerating may only need to be performed once every couple of years.

 Not essential but can assist in a lawn care program.

 - Magnifying glass

 - Soil thermometer

 A tool is only as useful as you make it.
 A good tool, used properly, will make lawn care a whole lot more enjoyable.